Day 2 – Shaping the future of purpose-led business

 Helen Wiggs, Head of climate investment, Share Action

-- How do you decarbonise complex supply chains?
+- How do we decarbonise highly complex supply chains?

-- Engaging with suppliers across the whole supply chain
+- Engaging with disengaged suppliers across the value chain

 - Radical transparency across value chain – what is leading practice and expectation of business today?